Cabbage Soup

 Instructions

-• Heat the oil in a large pot over medium-high heat, and add the diced onions, carrot, and celery.
+• Cook the vegetables.
+Heat the oil in a large pot over medium-high heat, and add the diced onions, carrot, and celery.
 Cook for 4 to 5 minutes.

-• Add the minced garlic and spices and stir for another minute.
+• Add the aromatics.
+Add the minced garlic and spices and stir for another minute.

 • Add the cabbage and let it sweat for 5 minutes, stirring frequently.

-• Pour in the vegetable broth and diced tomatoes and let it simmer uncovered for 10 minutes, or until the vegetables are softened to your liking.
+• Let it simmer.
+Pour in the vegetable broth and diced tomatoes and let it simmer uncovered for 10 minutes, or until the vegetables are softened to your liking.

-• Remove the cabbage soup from the heat and add the lemon juice, parsley, and cracked black pepper.
+• Finish and serve.
+Remove the cabbage soup from the heat and add the lemon juice, parsley, and cracked black pepper.
 Give it another stir, then serve.

 Lisa’s Tips